 On the other hand, Grant Thornton is a mid-sized professional services firm.
 Somewhere in the region of 56,000 staff work for them, approximately one fifth of the size of one of the ‘Big 4’. (source)

-Grant Thornton are focused on the United and States and Europe, rather than the more global Big 4.
+Grant Thornton is focused on the United States and Europe, rather than the more global Big 4.

 2. Client Base